 Tesla Model 3 Towing Range/Efficiency Results

-Currently, I’m not aware of any UK specific towing tests with the Model 3 which have been conducted.
-However, Bjørn Nyland has a YouTube channel and is well known for producing some of the most detailed electric car range and efficiency tests over in Norway.
+If you want more data on towing with a Model 3 Bjørn Nyland has a YouTube channel and is well known for producing some of the most detailed electric car range and efficiency tests over in Norway.
 The first video he produced towing with a Model 3 was for a large trailer.

 However, really, for the 1,000 kg towing capacity of the Model 3 that larger trailer with anything in it would really be above the towing capacity of the car.
 Therefore, I’ve included Bjørn’s second test below of towing a much smaller trailer with the Model 3, which is more representative of how the car could be used for towing.

-As you can see from the video above, the Tesla Model 3 in rainy conditions which will increase the consumption/reduce range achieved a range of 214 miles while towing.
-As Bjørn states in the video, had the condition been dry the towing range could have been higher, around 230 miles.
+As you can see from the video above, the Tesla Model 3 in rainy conditions will increase the consumption/reduce range achieved to a range of 214 miles while towing.
+As Bjørn states in the video had the conditions been dry the towing range could have been higher, around 230 miles.

 The 50% range reduction is just a guestimate.
 Depending on weather conditions, the aerodynamics of the car/trailer and elevation changes then the range can potentially be significantly more or less than the 50% guestimate of the cars non-towing range.